October 14 2022

 The main evaluation criteria are as follows:

-- the quality of the planned cultural mediation project, its rollout, objectives and links to the personal creative work of the author and/or illustrator
+- the quality of the planned cultural mediation project, its timeline, objectives and ties to the personal creative work of the author and/or illustrator

-- the contribution of the project to the school and students
+- the project’s contribution to the school and students

-- the ability of the author and/or illustrator to complete their project
+- the author and/or illustrator’s ability to complete the project

 What is the response time?